+In recent years, there has been a tremendous increase in cyber attacks originating from phishing emails.
+Attackers are becoming more sophisticated in the crafting mechanisms to deploy malware on systems.
+This article will analyze the different ways that we have seen malware attack a system as well as it’s origins and how we can stay protected.
 Based on our research, most of the IP addresses that we are seeing originate from Eastern Europe.
 Cybercriminals utilize various methods of malicious code injection through user activation.
 A common method is perceiving the user into inputting the password for the company’s email on a web server deployed by the hacker.
 We will explore two emails that were received in the span of one day to our case management system, discover the origins, and the damage that this can cause to computer systems.

-Although the malware on the second email does not encrypt files on the system, it is an Emotet that can potentially steal banking information.
+How can we stay protected?Although the malware on the second email does not encrypt files on the system, it is an Emotet that can potentially steal banking information.
 Malicious sites can steal usernames and passwords which can later be used against the company.
 Moreover, an executed attachment can potentially open a shell console for the attacker to have remote access to the infected system through a Remote Administration Tool (RAT).
 Therefore, we recommend users to be mindful of the emails that they receive containing suspicious attachments and links.
 A robust social engineering training should be in place for all companies to avoid attacks such as Phishing, Whaling, Baiting, and Vishing.
 If you want to learn more about Social Engineering Training for your company, please contact Proven Data.

 Stay In The Loop